 Here is a brief explanation for the previously referenced figure depicting the relationship between vapor pressure and saturation.
 Panel (a) shows the system immediately after liquid water has been added with no time allowed for evaporation.
 The pressure gauge shows the pressure of the dry air inside the flask.
 The initial vapor pressure is zero.
 Consider the rates of evaporation and condensation.
-The rate of evaporation is set by the temperature, which is 20°C, while the rate of condensation is zero in panel (a) since the vapor pressure is zero.
+The rate of evaporation is set by the temperature, which is 20°C, while the rate of condensation is zero in panel (a) since the vapor pressure is zero before any time has been allowed for evaporation.
 Since the rate of evaporation is greater than the rate of condensation, there will be a net movement of liquid water to water vapor.
 A short time later in panel (b), there is now a measureable vapor pressure.
 Keep in mind that the rate of evaporation has not changed since the temperature of the system is still 20°C, however the rate of condensation is increasing as the vapor pressure inside the flask increases.
-This continues until panel (c), when the vapor pressure has now increased to the point where the rate of evaporation is equal to the rate of condensation.
+This continues until panel (c), when the vapor pressure has now increased to the point where the rate of condensation has now increased to equal the rate of evaporation.

-The figure above covers a range of air temperatures commonly observed at the surface of the Earth.
-However, the sharp increase in saturation vapor pressure with increasing temperature continues beyond 40°C (104°F).
+The sharp increase in saturation vapor pressure with increasing temperature continues beyond 40°C (104°F).
 Water will boil when the saturation vapor pressure is equal to the surrounding air pressure.
-At sea level, this happens when the saturation vapor pressure equals the average sea level pressure of 1013 mb.
-As many of you know this happens when the water temperature is 100°C or 212°F. So if the graph of saturation vapor pressure above were extended to higher temperatures, the saturation vapor pressure at 100°C would be 1013 mb.
-When water boils, bubbles of water vapor (gas form of water) are able form under the surface of the water and rise upward.
+At sea level, water will boil when the saturation vapor pressure equals the sea level pressure, which has an average value of 1013 mb.
+As many of you know this happens when the water temperature is 100°C or 212°F. This is shown in the figure on the right side, which extends the temperature range up to 100°C. When water boils, bubbles of water vapor (gas form of water) are able form under the surface of the water and rise upward.
 The gas pressure inside these water vapor bubbles must be able to hold up against the surrounding pressure or they will be crushed.
 If the saturation vapor pressure is less than the surrounding air pressure, any bubble of water vapor that tries to form will be crushed by the surrounding air pressure.
 Therefore depending upon the exact value of the surrounding air pressure, water will begin to boil at a specific temperature, i.e., the temperature where the saturation vapor pressure is equal to the surrouding air pressure.

 Near the Earth's surface, the vapor pressure is usually less than the saturation vapor pressure.
 (NOTE: the actual vapor pressure of the air can vary from zero up to the saturation vapor pressure).
 Therefore, the rate of evaporation is greater than the rate of condensation, i.e., liquid water near the Earth's surface is continually evaporating (changing phase from liquid to gas).
 You can easily convince yourself that this is true by leaving out a glass of water.
 All of the liquid will eventually evaporate.
 The reason the air near the ground does not reach saturation is because after the water evaporates, the water vapor is able to move away from the surface.
 It is not trapped as in the closed experiment described above.